Kiwane Albert Carrington (1994-2009)

 Fair use image

-Carrington’s mother Rita Williams passed away from pancreatic cancer in 2008, and Rhonda Williams, his aunt, had welcomed him into her home.
+Carrington’s mother, Rita Williams, passed away from pancreatic cancer in 2008, and Rhonda Williams, his aunt, had welcomed him into her home.
 On October 9, a rainy October afternoon, Carrington had forgotten his key to his aunt’s house.
 His class for the Regional Educational Alternative for Developing Youth program was canceled for the day, and he had no other plans.
-Locked out of that home, Carrington and his friend, Jeshaun Manning-Carter, made their way to the backyard with hopes of finding cover to get out of the rain.
+Locked out of that home, Carrington and his friend, Jeshaun Manning-Carter, made their way to the backyard, hoping to find cover to get out of the rain.

 A suspicious neighbor, who noticed the teens assumed they were attempting to break into the home, called the police and reported a burglary-in-progress.
 Champaign Police Chief R.T.
 Finney was the first to respond to the call and found the two boys in the backyard.
 Finney demanded that they get on the ground of the muddy yard.
 Knowing that he and his friend had done nothing wrong, Kiwane Carrington attempted to walk away.
 Finney reportedly grabbed Carrington, initiating a physical struggle between the two.